wprender/cloudbreak-docs/docs/gcp/shell/shell.md

 *Custom Security Group*

 You can define your own security group by adding all the ports, protocols and CIDR range you'd like to use.
-The rules defined here doesn't need to contain the internal rules, those are automatically added by Cloudbreak to the security group on AWS.
+The rules defined here doesn't need to contain the internal rules, those are automatically added by Cloudbreak to the security group on GCP.

 >**IMPORTANT** 443 needs to be there in every security group otherwise Cloudbreak won't be able to communicate with the provisioned cluster.